frenetic-lang/tutorials/07-NCFirewall.md

 ### Exercise 2: Firewall + Routing

-Wrap the routing policy you wrote above within a fire-walling policy.
+Wrap the routing policy you wrote above within a policy implementing the firewall.
 Assume standard port numbers:

 - HTTP servers are on port 80 and